Chocho people

 The Chochos (formerly Chochones; Chocho: Ngiwa) are an Indigenous people of the Mexican state of Oaxaca.
+The Chocho name for themselves is Ngiwa.
+The Spanish and English names "Chochos" and "Chochones" are derived from the Nahuatl exonym Chochon (plural Chochontin).
+The Mixtec term for the Chochos is tay tocuii (also spelled tocuij or tocuiy).

 Language

 Their traditional language, Chocho, is a member of the Popolocan branch of the Oto-Manguean language family.
 In 1998 it had 770 speakers.
 Chochos also speak Spanish, the dominant language of Mexico.

-The Chocho name for themselves is Ngiwa.
-The Spanish and English names "Chochos" and "Chochones" are derived from the Nahuatl exonym Chochon (plural Chochontin).
-The Mixtec term for the Chochos is tay tocuii (also spelled tocuij or tocuiy).